Sophie Oluwole: Education

-Teachings and Philosophy
+Teachings and philosophy

 Oluwole's teachings and works are accredited to the Yoruba school of philosophical thought, which was ingrained in the cultural and religious beliefs (Ifá) of the various regions of Yorubaland.
-She synthesized the Orisha Orunmila with the teachings of Socrates.
-These two thinkers, representing the values of the African and Western traditions, are two of Oluwole's biggest influences, and she compares the two in her book Socrates and Orunmila.
+Many of Oluwole's teachings and works synthesized the Orisha Orunmila with the teachings of Socrates.
+These two thinkers, represented the values of the African and Western traditions, and were two of Oluwole's biggest influences as she compared the two in her book Socrates and Orunmila.
+It's important to understand that some Yoruba traditions understand Orunmila to be a legendary figure of worship, whereas Oluwole understood him to be one of, if not the, first Yoruba sages.